kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 ### Design Thinking Process

-<aside> Watch this video to understand how the principles are applied in the design thinking process</aside>
+<aside> 📺 Watch this video to understand how the principles are applied in the design thinking process</aside>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-ySx-S5FcCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/-ySx-S5FcCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-From the video, we learn about five stages of design thinking
+The video describes five stages of design thinking
-- Empathize: research your user's needs to better understand the problem you are trying to solve.
+1. **Empathize:** research your user's needs to better understand the problem you are trying to solve.
-- Define: with the information gathered from research, define or state the problem
+2.** Define:** with the information gathered from research, define or state the problem
-- Ideate: generate many potential ideas that might solve the problem, and look for altenrative or idiosyncratic solutions
+3. **Ideate:** generate many potential ideas that might solve the problem, and look for altenrative or idiosyncratic solutions
-- Protoype: experiment with various solutions.
+4. **Protoype:** experiment with various solutions.
 Create scaled-down and inexpensive prototypes that you can share with users
-- Test: rigorously test prototypes and use the results to refine your problem statement and/or solutions
+5. **Test:** rigorously test prototypes and use the results to refine your problem statement and/or solutions

 <aside>
 ⚠️ Design is not linear
 </aside>

-Though it can be helpful to teach and learn the steps of design thinking, the process is rarely linear in practice.
-Most of the time, the design process is iterative, and you will combine the phases and adapt them to suit your specific needs.
-It's helpful to teach the phases of design thinking as linear steps, but in practice, the process is not always linear —the phases combine to form an iterative approach that you can try out and adapt to suit your specific challenge.
+Though it can be helpful to think of designing thinking as occcuring in steps, the process is rarely linear in practice.
+The design process is iterative, and you will combine the phases and adapt them to suit your specific needs.

 ![image](https://user-images.githubusercontent.com/1774663/200111667-07031216-cb30-4561-8d37-979e73243b50.png)